Chakravarthy (2017 film)

 Chakravarthy is a 2017 Indian Kannada-language action crime film written and directed by Chintan A.V.
 It stars Darshan, Deepa Sannidhi, besides Srujan Lokesh and Aditya, playing key supporting roles.
 The film's music score and soundtrack was composed by Arjun Janya, while cinematography and editing were handled by Chandrashekar K S and K. M. Prakash.

 The project commenced in May 2016 at Mysore and subsequently shot exclusive scenes at Bangkok and Malaysia.
 The film was released on 14 April 2017 with the shows beginning at midnight.

 Plot

 Shankar is care free guy having a habit of hunting Tigers in Kodagu.
 After his father, who is a retired army officer, sends him to Bengaluru in a search of a job, he decides to wipe out Bengaluru underworld rowdies with the help of Shetty and ACP Suryakanth.

 Gangster life, from the 1980s to today, is represented in this movie.

-Gangster life, from the 1980s to today, is represented in this movie.

 Production

 Development

 The film has been under production development since early 2008.
 Script and dialogue writer Chintan who had finally succeeded by choosing his "mentor" Darshan as his lead actor for the project.
 Chintan had previously collaborated with Darshan as a writer for the films such as Saarathi and Ambareesha.
 For the financial aid, he chose Saarathi producer Sathyaprakash to invest in his new project.
 Reportedly, Darshan had been paid an advance by Sathyaprakash to star in the film after he completed Ambareesha film.
 The film was in development hell throughout the year 2015 as Darshan got busy with his previous commitments.
 In early 2016, the project was revived with the producer Sathyaprakash dropping out from the project due to undisclosed reasons.
 Another actor turned producer Siddhanth along with producer Anaji Nagaraj took over the project in May 2016 and announced the official launch of the film would be on the 24th of the same month.